GuanceCloud/guance-docs/docs/en/logs/blacklist.md

 ### Batch operation

-In the Guance Cloud workspace "Log"-"Blacklist", click "Batch Operation" to "Batch Export" or "Batch Delete" blacklist.
+In the Guance workspace "Log"-"Blacklist", click "Batch Operation" to "Batch Export" or "Batch Delete" blacklist.

 ???- attention